timjb/dotfiles/README.markdown

 	git submodule init
 	git submodule update

-1. Create symlinks. `./install.sh` does that for you.
+Create symlinks. `./install.sh` does that for you.
-2. You may need to run `xrdb ~/.Xresources` to get the solarized colorscheme working.